Why athletes are getting more political in the age of Trump

 "Sports is really no longer an escape from the real world that it used to be.
 Sports is a mirror of our society," CNN Sports Analyst Christine Brennan said.
 "I think because Trump is so controversial and because the things he's saying and doing run counter to what many people believe ... athletes are finding their voice in a way that is reminiscent of the 1960s."

-While Trump found some of his most vocal backers in the sports world -- he was endorsed by famous athletes and coaches, including legendary college basketball coach Bobby Knight and former All-Star pitcher Curt Shilling -- it is the opposition to Trump and the debates surrounding racism and women's rights that have revitalized activism in American sports.
+While Trump found some of his most vocal backers in tkhe sports world -- he was endorsed by famous athletes and coaches, including legendary college basketball coach Bobby Knight and former All-Star pitcher Curt Shilling -- it is the opposition to Trump and the debates surrounding racism and women's rights that have revitalized activism in American sports.

 A growing group of top tier athletes — from Super Bowl winners, basketball MVP's, boxing champions, ballet dancers, Olympic medalists in soccer, figure skating and fencing, and sports legends like Billie Jean King and Kareem Abdul-Jabbar — have formed a passionate chorus protesting the state of American politics.